Bastl34/node-yeelight-wifi/README.md

 "node-yeelight-wifi" is a node.js lib for controlling via wifi connected **Yeelights**.

-It should work with the RGBW and White Yeelight-bulbs
+It works with the RGBW bulbs, white bulbs and ceiling lights.

 ## Installation